Why do we dream?

 With simple interpretive analysis, dreams may not be so mysterious after all.

 There are many theories of dreaming - some overlap with others and some are just plain bizarre.
 Dream research has given us these core theories:

 In 1977, Hobson & McCarley put forward some dream research that would seriously challenge Freud's dream understanding.
 They said that dreaming is the result of random impulses coming from the brain stem.

 Using an EEG machine, the researchers were able to track the regular REM states of people during sleep.
 They used this data to form a predictable mathematical model and conclude that dreaming is a freak physiological (bodily) occurrence - rather than a psychological function.

 According to them, the fact that we see images and hear sounds in our dreams is simply the brain's way of understanding noisy electrical signals.
 They said that dreams are random and meaningless.

 However, many scientists point out that dreams often do make sense.
 In fact, they can follow very intricate plots, however illogical.
 This suggests that our higher brain is playing a role.
-Hobson's theory (above) attempts to reconcile this by having a neurochemcial and an emotional basis for dreaming.
+Hobson's more recent theory (above) attempts to reconcile this by having a neurochemcial and an emotional basis for dreaming.

 We may dream to de-clutter our brains.
 Every day we are bombarded with new information, both consciously (eg learning) and unconsciously (eg advertising).